mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ### 1. My code:

-All of the code I wrote for this project is available in my mpower_memory repo on github.
-The project was done
+All of the code I wrote for this project is freely available in [my mpower_memory repo on github](github.com/mattoby/mpower_memory "mpower_memory repo").
+I did the project using Python, with Pandas for data processing and Sci-kit learn for modeling.

 ### 2. A clean summary of my analysis: